 - Have full control on the entities (permissions) created by LDAPCP.

-- Always deactivate the farm feature adding the claims provider before retracting the solution.
-Check this page for more information.
+- To avoid deployment issues, always deactivate the farm feature (which manages the claims provider) before retracting the solution.

 If something goes wrong during solution deployment, check this page to resolve problems.